 The Support.
 Don’t Punish campaign aligns with the following key messages:

-- People involved in the drug trade at low levels, especially those involved for reasons of subsistence or coercion, should not face harsh or disproportionate punishments
+- People involved in the drug trade should not face harsh or disproportionate punishments, where retained.

 - Drug policy budgets need rebalancing to ensure health and harm reduction-based responses are adequately financed.

-Check out the video, below, which introduces the campaign and showcases its 2017 Global Day of Action:
+Check out the video, below, which introduces the campaign and showcases a decade of mobilisation: